This is a Veteran Owned site

 The 2"-wide and ¼"-thick blade is rigid and has remained straight over the years, insuring accurate layout or cut lines.
 Compared to many of the squares on the market, the Adjust-A-Square seems almost over-built but it was obviously intended to last a very long time.

 A large, three-wing knob threads into the 22"-wide head piece (no nuts to lose), locks very well and has stayed that way for the decade-plus I have been using it.
 The blade fits into milled slots in the head at 90-degrees to insure repeatable accuracy.
 The clamping knob also locks the blade securely at any of the other marked angles as well as between them.
+Pregnancy is one of the most exciting times of life.
+It is also a challenging time, as a woman's body goes through an incredible transformation in the 40 weeks leading up to the due date.
+Read reviews and buy the best pregnancy pillows from top companies including Leachco, PharMeDoc, Queen Rose and more.
+Compare prices on pregnancy pillows online and buy the best one!

 A milled slot in the arm allows adjusting the length from the full 48" down to 24".
 This comes in handy when working in confined areas, a situation I have encountered more frequently than I anticipated in woodworking.